cakephp/docs/en/orm/entities.rst

 create significant security issues.
 Bulk assigning user data from the request into an entity allows the user to modify any and all columns.
 When using anonymous entity classes CakePHP does not protect against mass-assignment.
-You can easily protect against mass-assignment by using :ref:`bake` to generate your entities.
+You can easily protect against mass-assignment by using :doc:`/bake` to generate your entities.

 The ``_accessible`` property allows you to provide a map of properties and